svewap/nnrestapi/Documentation/Annotations/Annotations/70_Localize.rst

 @Api\\Localize
 ============

-Enable/disable localization (translation) of data received from TYPO3 Rest Api requests
+Enable/disable localization (translation) of data
 ---------

 The ``@Api\Localize()`` annotation can be used to force or disable the localization of models and entries retrieved